j2futturman/serialport/README.md

 # C# Windows Forms Application.
 Communication with Arduino via serial port

 This example project telling about how to communicate with a device via serial port on C#.
- The device may be a Arduino.
+ The device may be an Arduino.
  This project sending a start command to device via serial port and then listening to port for feedbacks.
  When port sends feedback "success", "error" or "continue", C# throws an event to form.
  All processes are async.